-Time for an update on our Net Zero Ready, Devon Road project another Oakville luxury home in progress. and an opportunity to talk about Net Zero building.
-As we have commented before Net Zero not only provides a responsible approach to saving energy and being environmentally conscious it’s simply a great way to build.
-It really breaks down to 1) insulate well 2) Efficient windows 3) Seal up the shell 4) super efficient HVAC 5) Solar panels ( to remove the “ready” label)
+Time for an update on our Net Zero Ready, Devon Road project another Oakville luxury home in progress, and an opportunity to talk about Net Zero building.
+As we have commented before Net Zero not only provides a responsible approach to saving energy and being environmentally conscious, it’s simply a great way to build.
+It really breaks down to 1) insulate well 2) Energy Efficient windows 3) Seal up the shell 4) super efficient HVAC 5) Solar panels ( needed to remove the “ready” label)

 WHAT DOES IT MEAN TO BE NET ZERO- look for the OFFICIAL LOGO